DragonSenses/Algorithms/LeetCode/102-binary-tree-level-order-traversal/problem.md

 # Iterative Approach

-The level order traversal recursion approach could be rewritten in iteration form.

-Store nodes of each tree level in a queue data structure, which orders elements in a FIFO (first-in-first-out) manner.

-In Java use LinkedList implementation of the Queue interface.

 At the root, level 0, contains only one node `root`.
 We initialize queue with a root and start from the level number `0`.
 While queue is not empty, start the current level by adding an empty list into the output result named `levels`.
 Then we compute how many nodes should be on the current level, which is the queue length.
 Remove elements from queue and add them to current level.
 Push child nodes into queue for next level.
 Iterate towards next level.

+## **Intuition**

+1. **Core Concept**:
+   - Convert recursive level order traversal into an iterative approach using a queue (FIFO).
+This avoids recursion stack limitations and ensures orderly level-by-level processing.

+2. **Queue Mechanism**:
+   - Use a queue to store nodes from each level, processing parents before their children.
+   - In Java, a `LinkedList` can be used for the queue implementation.